inspire-eu-validation/discovery-service/csw-iso-ap/at-32-language-getrecords-exception.md

     * Check that the service does not raise an exception.

-* Send an invalid GetRecords request that raise an exception with a language filter.
+* Send an invalid GetRecords request that raises an exception with a language filter.

     * Check manually that the exception is in the default or the requested language.